A Study of Dose Confirmation and Safety of Experimental Crizanlizumab for Pediatric Sickle Cell Disease

-- If receiving HU/HC or erythropoietin stimulating agent, must have been receiving the drug for at least 6 months prior to Screening and plan to continue taking at the same dose and schedule during the trial.
+- If receiving HU/HC, L-glutamine or erythropoietin stimulating agent, must have been receiving the drug consistently for at least 6 months prior to screening and plan to continue taking it at the same dose and schedule during the trial.
 Patients who have not been receiving such drugs must have been off for at least 6 months prior to screening.
 Dose alterations of HU/HC during Part A are not allowed, and if this occurs, the patient will enter directly to the Part B.

 - Received standard age-appropriate care for SCD, including penicillin prophylaxis, pneumococcal immunization, and parental education.

 - Performance status: Karnofsky ≥ 50% for patients >10 years of age, and Lansky ≥ 50 for patients ≤ 10 years of age.

 - Patient must meet the following laboratory values prior to Week 1 Day 1: Absolute Neutrophil Count ≥1.0 x 109/L , Platelets ≥75 x 109/L, Hemoglobin (Hgb) > 5.5 g/dL

 - Patient must have adequate renal and hepatic function as defined:Estimated Glomerular filtration rate (eGFR) ≥ 75 mL/min/1.73 m2 using Schwartz formula, Direct (conjugated) bilirubin ≤ 2.0 x ULN, Alanine transaminase (ALT) ≤ 3.0 x ULN,